Springe direkt zu Inhalt

 Course Description

-This class focuses on Hitler’s Germany and it begins with the 19th century background.
+This class focuses on Hitler’s Germany, and it begins with the 19th century background.
 Central to this session will be a discussion of the broad political currents, the agitators and petty demagogues who fueled the dissatisfaction and spread it widely.
 We will also examine the popular literature that Hitler and many of his supporters read and absorbed.

 Crucial to understanding the lure of Hitler and the Nazi Party was Germany’s experience in the First World War, a conflict that decimated a generation and destroyed Europe as it was known.
-It left in its wake a shattered, humiliated, and deeply torn Germany.
+In its wake it left a shattered, humiliated, and deeply torn Germany.
 In this climate of uncertainty and despair, Hitler and the Nazi Party grew from a small group on the fringe of radical politics in Munich into a national force.
 This development is of central importance to this session.
 Those traits of Hitler crucial to his success, particularly his charisma, will be defined and analyzed within the broader political context of Weimar political and cultural life.

 In late January 1933, Hitler gained the long desired but elusive goal: he became chancellor of Germany, the leader of a coalition government.
 The political intrigues leading to his appointment will be discussed.
 Much attention will be paid in this session to how Hitler, his cabinet, and supporters were able to consolidate the control over the state and society within a matter of months.
 This came at the cost of political liberties, through the growing use of terror, oppression, and intimidation.
 Yet, Hitler gained supporters as he seemingly offered economic stability and a new unity to the German people.
 How did the regime solidify its control over society and over political life?
 Was it seduction or terror, consent or coercion?